-Effective July 1, 2017, students attending career technology centers may use their OK Promise scholarship for any career major that is eligible for Title IV funding (FAFSA/Pell Grant).
 Students who have completed all of the requirements for OK Promise will have received notification of their eligibility in the summer following their high school graduation date.
-The OK Promise scholarship amount is based on an hourly rate, determined by the OSRHE, multiplied by the number of clock hours in the Academic Year for the career major in which the student is enrolled.
+The OK Promise scholarship amount is based on an hourly rate, determined by the Oklahoma State Regents for Higher Education (OSRHE), multiplied by the number of clock hours in the Academic Year for the career major in which the student is enrolled.
 This amount is divided into 2 payments generally one payment per semester.

-Effective July 1, 2018, students must submit and complete a FAFSA every year and meet the income level requirements as set by state statute.
+Students must submit and complete a FAFSA every year and meet the income level requirements as set by state statute.
 Students will lose eligibility for OK Promise if income is too high.
 For more information, please contact Janie Prior, Financial Aid Coordinator, at iprior@eoctech.edu, or (405) 390-5344 for more information.